micbay/RaceTimerAndController/README.md

 - ^ [Adafruit GFX](https://www.arduino.cc/reference/en/libraries/adafruit-gfx-library/) 1.11.5
 - ^ [Adafruit LED Backpack](https://www.arduino.cc/reference/en/libraries/adafruit-led-backpack-library/) 1.3.2

-^ These libraries are only necessary to support the Adafruit Bargraph.
-However they must still be installed, even if not using them, to avoid any compiling errors.
+^ *These libraries are only necessary to support the Adafruit Bargraph.
+However, by default the installed code actively supports both start light configurations, so even if not using them, they must be installed to avoid compiling errors.
+Alternatively, the code for the bargraph, that uses these libraries can be commented out, then they can be removed.*

 All custom project logic is in the main Arduino `.ino` sketch file.
 The additional supporting `.h` files are used to store different data constants defining custom characters, songs, and default system settings.
 - `RaceTimerAndController.ino` - main sketch file containing all custom logic
 - `enum_list.h` - all defined enums are put in a seperate file to force the compiler to handle them before they are used as a global function parameter.
-Not doing so can cause a compiler error, even though the code is ok.
+Not doing so can cause a compiler error, even though the code is syntactically proper.
 - `RTTL_songs.h` - file to hold RTTL song string constants
 - `melodies_prog.h` - file to hold Notes[] Lengths[] array based song data
 - `pitches.h` - file holding `#define` macros setting the frequency values used for Notes array based songs.